h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_6_Quiz.md

 #### Task
 1. Create a decision tree for choosing optimization strategies based on dataset characteristics
-2. Implement automatic hyperparameter tuning that balances accuracy and computational cost
+2. Design automatic hyperparameter tuning that balances accuracy and computational cost
 3. Design resource allocation strategies for multi-core SVM training
 4. How would you handle heterogeneous hardware (CPU + GPU) for SVM acceleration?
 5. Create a benchmarking suite that evaluates SVM implementations across different scenarios